lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 primitive.
 Your logs probably aren't as structured as you like, you might not have context information embedded within them, and you never seem to have the right log granularity.
 They're everywhere, though!
-Nobody is going to accept a solution that requires rip-and-replace of the hundreds of thousands of loglines in a codebase.
-Cloud-Native Observability requires _enhancement_ of existing loglines into a format that allows them to be blended with other forms of telemetry.
+Nobody is going to accept a solution that requires rip-and-replace of the hundreds of thousands of logging statements in a codebase.
+Cloud-Native Observability requires _enhancement_ of existing logs into a format that allows them to be blended with other forms of telemetry.

 ### Telemetry Quality